ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 * :ref:`How do I restart a DEAD task? <RestartTask>`
 * :ref:`How can I clean up the SRW App code if something went wrong? <CleanUp>`
 * :ref:`How do I run a new experiment? <NewExpt>`
+* :ref:`How can I add a physics scheme (e.g., YSU PBL) to the UFS SRW App? <AddPhys>`
+* :ref:`How can I troubleshoot issues related to ICS/LBCS generation for a predefined 3-km grid? <IC-LBC-gen-issue>`

 .. _DefineExptName: